-So, what are these spiritual practices specifically?
-What is their intended purpose?
+So, what are these spiritual practices specifically and what is their intended purpose?
 Are they biblical?
 Do they really aid in spiritual growth?
 And what is the underlying theology of spiritual formation?
 We will navigate through these questions in this article.

 “Today I personally believe that while Jesus came to open the door to God’s house, all human beings can walk through that door, whether they know about Jesus or not.
 Today I see it as my call to help every person claim his or her own way to God.”
 Henri Nouwen, Sabbatical Journey, pg.
 51.

 Does that sound like the same thing recorded in John’s gospel?
 “Jesus said to him, ‘I am the way, and the truth, and the life; no one comes to the Father except through Me.’”
 John 14:6 NASB (emphasis added).

 → Salvation in Christ vs. Enter the Journey